The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Find all the dates and times for this journey

-Buy your official Italo, Frecciarossa and Trenitalia train tickets from Rome to Milan from $42 (€33) with Omio.
-Find train times and tickets for over 1000 travel companies to compare and book the most convenient trip.
+Buy your official Italo, Frecciarossa and Trenitalia train tickets from Rome to Milan from $41 (€33) with Omio.
+Find train times and tickets for over 1000 travel companies to compare and book the most affordable journey.